Nutrition and Dietetics

 Three-Step Process Overview

 The Accreditation Council for Education in Nutrition and Dietetics Education (ACEND) of the Academy of Nutrition and Dietetics accredits dietetics education programs.
 Similar to other health care professions, the Registered Dietitian Nutritionist (RDN) credential is not earned upon graduation with a BS degree.
-Graduates who complete the ACEND-accredited DPD at Cal State LA can apply to an ACEND-accredited supervised practice program (dietetic internship).
+Graduates who complete the ACEND-accredited DPD at Cal State LA can apply to graduate school and an ACEND-accredited supervised practice program (dietetic internship).

 There are three steps to becoming a Registered Dietitian Nutritionist: